geraldb/talks/docker_java.md

 Step 1.
 Try it out.

-Works on Windows (requires 64-bit) runs Docker Server on the Windows Subsystem for Linux v2 (WSL2).
+Works on Windows (requires 64-bit) runs Docker Server in the Windows Subsystem for Linux v2 (WSL2).

 Step 2.
 Use Docker for development and testing.